Approximating Fixpoints of Approximated Functions: Reaching the Least Fixpoint by Fast Iteration

-This means that if we sample the transition probabilities $\Tr[_n]{s}{a}{s'}$ as detailed in \Cref{sec:mdp-sampling}, we can estimate the error as follows, which allows us to computationally determine the indices needed in line $4$ of the algorithm:
+\end{theorem} If we sample the transition probabilities $\Tr[_n]{s}{a}{s '}$ as detailed in \Cref{sec:mdp-sampling}, we can estimate the error as below, which allows us to computationally determine the indices needed in line $4$ of the algorithm: